-Do not attempt to control adjustments unless you are very familiar with their function, operation and adjustment.
+Do not attempt to perform adjustments to the control systems, unless you are very familiar with their function, operation and adjustment.
 Failure to properly adjust the system components can adversely affect your boat's performance and safety.
 Misadjustment can also cause severe control, engine or lower unit damage.